-27. The lien waiver attached to plaintiff's complaint and referred to as Exhibit A certainly cannot be treated as a misrepresentation or fraudulent act for the reason that it was not in existence at the time of the payment on March 21, 1978.
-The invoice referred to as Exhibit B and attached to plaintiff's complaint cannot be treated in any manner as a representation on which to base fraud or misrepresentation.
-It stands as a simple invoice submitted by the bankrupt corporation.
+27. The lien waiver attached to plaintiff's complaint and referred to as Exhibit A certainly cannot be treated as a

-28. Since there were no oral representations on which to base either fraud or false pretense, the entire claim of the plaintiff must rest on Exhibits A and B, and it is the opinion of this court that they do not constitute any basis for creating liability on the part of the bankrupts to the said plaintiff.

-29. The simple fact of the matter is that plaintiff mistakenly paid the bankrupt corporation and is now trying to claim responsibility on the part of the bankrupts, and there is no evidence to support such contention.
+- 28. Since there were no oral representations on which to base either fraud or false pretense, the entire claim of the plaintiff must rest on Exhibits A and B, and it is the opinion of this court that they do not constitute any basis for creating liability on the part of the bankrupts to the said plaintiff. - 29.
+The simple fact of the matter is that plaintiff mistakenly paid the bankrupt corporation and is now trying to claim responsibility on the part of the bankrupts, and there is no evidence to support such contention.
 See Matter of Kohl, 11 B.R.
-470.

-30. The plaintiff likewise claims that this is not a matter for summary judgment in that further facts are necessary to resolve the same.
-The court does not agree with plaintiff and concludes that all of the material facts necessary for determination of the matter are before the court and summary judgment is a proper procedure, and that there are no further material facts necessary to make the determination herein.

-31. That on October 4, 1979, at the request of the bankrupts, the court entered a protective order prohibiting discovery while criminal charges were pending against Frederick D. Anderson in the Circuit Court of Marathon County, Wisconsin, which order remains in effect.
+470. - 30.
+The plaintiff likewise claims that this is not a matter for summary judgment in that further facts are necessary to resolve the same.
+The court does not agree with plaintiff and concludes that all of the material facts necessary for determination of the matter are before the court and summary judgment is a proper procedure, and that there are no further material facts necessary to make the determination herein. - 31.
+That on October 4, 1979, at the request of the bankrupts, the court entered a protective order prohibiting discovery while criminal charges were pending against Frederick D. Anderson in the Circuit Court for Marathon County, Wisconsin, which order remains in effect.